THE BEST WAY TO ENSURE FAIRNESS IN YOUR WORKPLACE IS TO JOIN A STRONG, DEMOCRATIC UNION.

 Providing members with a voice in their pension plan oversight.
 OCEU has negotiated to have union members on our pension’s advisory committee

-OCEU provides representation in meetings with management, and a real say in our terms and conditions of employment (including our pension and job security language) by bargaining a collective agreement.
+OCEU / CUPE provides representation in meetings with management, and a real say in our terms and conditions of employment (including our pension and job security language) by bargaining a collective agreement.

-OCEU has democratic control over its activities.
+OCEU / CUPE has democratic control over its activities.
 Members of the local union decide, at regular membership meetings, on issues that are important to the local and the membership.

-By joining OCEU, you also gain valuable access to CUPE resources and support including staff representatives in communications, legal, education, and much more.
+By joining OCEU / CUPE, you also gain valuable access to CUPE resources and support including staff representatives in communications, legal, education, and much more.

-There are five key steps to joining OCEU:
+There are five key steps to joining OCEU / CUPE:

 - Contact OCEU and Meet an Organizer